Koheron/koheron-control/README.md

-# koheron-control
+## koheron-control

-Python package for Koheron controllers
+Python scripts for serial communication with Koheron controllers